Mothers need to be made more aware of placenta complications in pregnancy

 It was only afterwards I found out that these complications are quite common amongst mothers who have previously undergone a caesarean, which I had, so why wasn't I informed of this beforehand?

-The Royal College of Obstetricians and Gynaecologists in the UK have come out to say that early diagnosis of conditions such as placenta praevia and placenta accreta are critical.
+The Royal College of Obstetricians and Gynaecologists in the UK have come out to say that early diagnosis of conditions such as placenta praevia and placenta accreta is critical.

 Both conditions can be extremely serious and can lead to heavy bleeding and put the lives of both the mother and the baby at risk.